kuujo/yuppy/README.md

 _XPy is released under the [MIT License](http://opensource.org/licenses/MIT)._

-Extreme Python is a small library that integrates seamlessly with Python to promote data integrity through essential principles of object-oriented programming.
-XPy adds authentic Python support for encapsulation and arbitrary object member validation - features that are commonly found in other object-oriented languages.
-While this library should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code without comprimising usability in many cases.
+Extreme Python is a small library that integrates seamlessly with Python to promote data integrity through some essential principles of object-oriented programming.
+XPy adds authentic Python support for encapsulation and built-in member validation - features that are commonly found in other object-oriented languages.
+While this library should certainly not always be used when developing with Python, it can certainly improve the integrity of your data and the stability of your code without comprimising usability.

 ##### _"But encapsulation is bad!"_
 But options are good.
 Sure, Python is a dynamic language, and often its